This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 There are certain family dynamics that leave young people more susceptible to developing problems with food, weight, and body image (Fairburn et al., 1997; Taylor and Altman, 1997).
 Listed below are the 15 most salient family factors:

 Vast population studies have shown poor mental health and impaired psychological functioning among obese patients (Traveso et al., 2000).
-McElroy et al. (2004) reviewed overweight, obesity, and mood disorder articles from 1966-2003.
+McElroy et al. (2004) reviewed overweight, obesity, and mood disorder articles from 1966 to 2003.
 The most rigorous clinical studies suggest:

 The most rigorous community studies found: